JustGinger888/Orinoco-Database-Assessment/README.md

 ORDER BY Age DESC, shopper_surname ASC
 ```

----

 #### Query 02

-website requires a customer account history page which will accept the shopper id as a parameter.
-Write a query to retrieve the first name and surname for a specific shopper along with details of all the orders they’ve placed, displaying the order no, order date, product description, seller name, quantity ordered, price (right-justified with two decimal places and prefixed by a £ sign) and ordered product status.
-Print date columns in the format DD-MM-YYYY.
-Sort the results by order date showing the most recent order first.
-Test your query by prompting for the user to input a shopper account ref and produce results for shopper ids 10000 and 10019.
+A customer account history page query which will accept the shopper id as a parameter to display corresponding information.
+Used to retrieve the:

+- First Name
+- Surname of specified shopper
+- Order no
+- Ordered product status
+- Order Date (Formatted dd-mm-yy)
+- Product Description
+- Seller name
+- Quantity ordered
+- Price (two decimal places with a £ sign)
+- Ordered product status

+To get all of the data stated above I needed to Inner Join the initial shoppers table with 4 others, including:

+- shopper_orders Table
+- ordered_products Table
+- products Table
+- sellers Table

+Finally ordering the data by date, showing the most recent order first.
+And tested through using shopper ids 10000 and 10019.

 ``` SQL
 SELECT  shoppers.shopper_first_name as Name,